 A pre CE audit does not eliminate the need for a PUWER assessment.
 A pre CE audit is there to ensure that the machine manufacturers are meeting their legal requirements.
 A PUWER assessment is an end user requirement, although the pre CE audit will ensure that regulations of PUWER can be met.

 Currently, there are 21 EU Directives that call for the CE Marking process to be completed.

 So which of these apply to machinery?

-Supporting machine builders and original equipment manufacturers (OEMs) to undertake the CE marking process, completing the risk assessment, the validation and verification processes and building the technical file is something we offer.
+We support machine builders and original equipment manufacturers (OEMs) in undertaking the CE marking process, completing the risk assessment, the validation and verification processes and building of the technical file.